Ultima Online expansions: Features

+High Seas

-High SeasUltima Online: High Seas is the first and only booster pack for the game.
+Ultima Online: High Seas is the first and only booster pack for the game.
 High Seas was announced during a UO Town Hall Meeting held on August 28, 2010 at EA Mythic/Bioware's division headquarters in Fairfax, Virginia.
 It was introduced with the title Adventures on the High Seas but later trimmed to just High Seas.
 It was announced that the development team was moving to a "booster" style development process.
 The stated goal was to release two boosters per year.
 Focused on additions to fishing, sailing and the pirate skill.
 Four new ship types, improved ship movement, pirate NPCs to hunt, and new boss encounters are introduced along with improvements to the fishing skill like new types of fish and crustaceans to catch and an increased skill cap.